OndrejMasopust/Rover/docs/HowTo/HowTo.md

 ![holder2](howTo-imgs/holder2.jpg)
 4. Glue a balsa disc to the gear and drill a hole in the middle:
 ![gear with balsa disc](howTo-imgs/gear.jpg)
-5. Glue that it to the holder:
+5. Glue it to the holder:
 ![holder with gear](howTo-imgs/holder-w-gear.jpg)
 6. Glue the holder to the slip ring.
 6. Make a balsa plate: